genzade/ruby_app/README.md

          /index     5 unique views
          etc...

-This app has been extended, for a refactored and redigned solution please switch to the parse_extraction branch.
+This app has been extended, you can see a refactored and redesigned solution [here](https://github.com/genzade/ruby_app/tree/parse_extraction).